dholab/AVRL-pango-updator/README.md

 After the repository has downloaded, you may need to set the pipeline's scripts to executable with `chmod +x bin/*`, though this should already be done.

-If you choose to use conda to organize software dependencies with `profile conda`, we recommend you install the miniconda python distribution, if you haven't already: [https://docs.conda.io/en/latest/miniconda.html](https://docs.conda.io/en/latest/miniconda.html)
+If you choose to use conda to organize software dependencies with `-profile conda`, we recommend you install the miniconda python distribution, if you haven't already: [https://docs.conda.io/en/latest/miniconda.html](https://docs.conda.io/en/latest/miniconda.html)

-If you choose to use Docker to organize software dependencies with `-profile docker` (_NOTE: As mentioned above, this arm of the pipeline is still under development_), the Docker engine must be installed.
+If you choose to use Docker to organize software dependencies, as is the pipeline's default, the Docker engine must be installed.
 To do so, simply visit the Docker installation page at [https://docs.docker.com/get-docker/](https://docs.docker.com/get-docker/).

 ### Nextflow Installation